5 Customer Retention Strategies to Keep Your HVAC Customers Coming Back in 2019

 When your customers have a question, call about an estimate or quote, leave a review online, or engage with you through social media, you have to be quick to respond.
 Always.
 The likelihood that a customer will go somewhere else if they aren’t getting an immediate response from you runs into the 80 to 90 percent range.
-If that means you need to hire more help to answer the phones or staff the front desk at the office, then put that at the top of your to-do list, right now.
+If that means you need to hire more help to answer the phones or serve customers out in the field, then put that at the top of your to-do list, right now.

 Strategy #4: A Fantastic Follow-Up

-What kind of follow-up procedures do you have in place right now after your business completes a sale or service call?
+What kind of follow-up procedures do you have in place right now after your business completes an install or service call?
 If everything went great, and everybody is happy, and they don’t hear from you until the next time you’re trying to sell them on a maintenance plan, that’s a recipe for brewing up a big batch of passive customers.
-Those satisfied customers will start to feel like you only care about them when it comes to the sale — because you do.
+Those “satisfied” customers will start to feel like you only care about them when it comes to the sale — because you do.

 If you already have a follow-up plan, try and make it more personal.
 Look for ways to expand it, or make a little more of an investment in it.
 If you don’t have a solid follow-up plan, that breeds passive customer relationships and it’s killing your customer retention rate.
 Consider trying something like these options: